top of page

 Akhil Rao

-• 2 min read
+• 3 min read

 Without a governance lens, ISO 20022 becomes a liability rather than an enabler.

-Governance failures manifest in multiple ways:
+Governance failures show up in four critical ways:

 Checklist for Governance & Audit Readiness